How do I apply for benefits?

-The closest, but not exactly the same, AnyPIA assumptions are for no benefit increase beginning with the 2015 increase and the 2015 Trustees' Report Alternative II National Average Wage increase.
-These assumptions use the same real wage growth from the Trustees' report, but combine it with the Trustees' estimated future inflation rates, rather than your inflation rate, to calculate future nominal National Average Wages and they cause the PIA to be reported in real 2016 dollars.
+The closest, but not exactly the same, AnyPIA assumptions are for no benefit increase beginning with the current year increase and the latest Trustees' Report Alternative II National Average Wage increase.
+These assumptions use the same real wage growth from the Trustees' report as our software, but combine it with the Trustees' estimated future inflation rates, rather than your inflation rate, to calculate future nominal National Average Wages and they cause the PIA to be reported in real current year dollars.

 Because our software and AnyPIA use different inflation assumptions they estimate different future nominal National Average Wages, which means that the indexed earnings differ, which, in turn, means the PIAs will also differ.
 Changing the inflation rate and nominal rate of return in our software does not affect the real National Average wage growth since it comes from the Trustees' report.
 Also, the National Average wage does not affect your estimated future covered earnings

 Does the software account for foreign income and pensions?